zakmasood/Discord-Bot-Scaffolding-Framework/README.md

 ## ⚡ Why SQLite?
 Embrace the Power! ⚡

-By harnessing the might of SQLite, Discord Launchpad gains unparalleled advantages:
+By harnessing the might of SQLite, Launchpad gains unparalleled advantages:

 1. 🌐 **Serverless**: SQLite databases are file-based, eliminating the need for a separate database server. 🙌
-2. 🪶 **Lightweight**: With a small footprint, Discord Launchpad is easy to distribute and deploy across different environments. 🚀
+2. 🪶 **Lightweight**: With a small footprint, Launchpad is easy to distribute and deploy across different environments. 🚀
 3. 🌍 **Cross-Platform**: SQLite is compatible with various operating systems, ensuring seamless bot functionality. 🌐
 4. 🔌 **Embedded**: SQLite can be embedded directly into the application, simplifying deployment and reducing dependencies. 🎯
 5. 🔒 **Atomic Transactions**: Robust transaction support ensures data integrity and consistency, even in case of crashes. 💪
 6. ⚡ **Performance**: For small to medium-sized applications, SQLite offers comparable or better performance than traditional databases. 🚀

-With SQLite, Discord Launchpad achieves the perfect balance between functionality and simplicity, making it the ultimate solution for managing moderation and utility features in your Discord servers! 🌟
+With SQLite, Launchpad achieves the perfect balance between functionality and simplicity, making it the ultimate solution for managing moderation and utility features in your Discord servers! 🌟

 ## 🛠️ Installation and Usage: Get Started in Minutes!

 [Installation and usage instructions go here]

-## 🤝 Contributing: Join the Discord Launchpad by Manobloom Community!
+## 🤝 Contributing: Join the Launchpad by ManoVersa Community!

 We welcome contributions from the amazing developer community! 🌟 If you find any issues or have ideas for new features, please open an issue or submit a pull request.
-Let's make Discord Launchpad even better together! 💪
+Let's make Launchpad even better together! 💪

 ## 📜 License: Freedom to Create!

-Discord Launchpad by Manobloom is proudly licensed under the [MIT License](LICENSE), giving you the freedom to build and customize your Discord bots without limitations! 🎉
+Launchpad by ManoVersa is proudly licensed under the [MIT License](LICENSE), giving you the freedom to build and customize your Discord bots without limitations! 🎉

-🌟 **Unleash the power of Discord Launchpad and create extraordinary Discord bots that will take your community to new heights!** 🚀
+🌟 **Unleash the power of Launchpad and create extraordinary Discord bots that will take your community to new heights!** 🚀